oyebolakolapo/LHL_Project_One_Kolapo/README.md

 1. Initial challenges importing .csv tables in PgAdmin.
 I navigated this by changing the dir of the table files to the pgAdmin folder on my computer.

 ## Future Goals
-I would have spent more time cleaning the data if there was more time on the project.
+I would have spent more time cleaning the data if there was more time for the project.